Yahea-awawdeh/CyberTalents/README.md

 ![image](https://github.com/user-attachments/assets/47456439-1562-4c0a-b120-66badd4f3268)

 step 3:
-whe i login there is nothing useful i try bunch of thing like dir fuzzing
+whe i login there is nothing useful i try bunch of thing like dir fuzzing no resalt

 step4:
  i notice there is a Remember me button when i cheaked it  there is new cookie apper after same search i found that cookie is a pickle serialization